fei-pan/fei_pan.github.io/README.md

     + From November 2014 to April 2016

-      Studied how to perform the parametric modeling and optimization of soft structures using Isight, Abaqus and Catia.
-Intermediate configuration language is Python among these software.
+      Learned the parametric modeling and optimization of soft structures using Isight, Abaqus and Catia with Python.

-    + From November 2013 to July 2014

-      Studied the wrinkling phenomena of thin films on soft substrates

 ### Curriculum vitae